 This section presents Burke's recommendations for action based on the findings of the dam safety inspection, Burke's assessment of the risk of dam failure at Keystone Woods Lake Dam, and Burke's assessment of the priority for repairs of each observed deficiency.
 Based on inspection findings, Keystone Woods Lake Dam requires monitoring, maintenance, engineering analysis, and improvements to achieve IDNR's "Satisfactory" overall conditions rating.
 Burke's objective is to make engineering recommendations that minimize the risk of failure to an acceptable level.
-A summary of the 2021 inspection ratings and recommendations are provided in Table 2.
-Table 3 is a summary of inspection ratings from 2000-2021.
+A summary of the 2023 inspection ratings and recommendations are provided in Table 3.
+Table 4 on the subsequent page is a summary of inspection ratings from 2004-2023.